vuejs/apollo/packages/docs/src/guide-composable/query.md

 Polling means repeatedly calling the server to automatically update the query data.

-You can enable polling with the `pollInterval` which will be the interval in ms between each requests repeatdly made to the server.
+You can enable polling with the `pollInterval` which will be the interval in ms between each requests repeatedly made to the server.

 In this example, we will poll the server every second: